Nauhaus-Lab/visual-stimulus-controller/README.md

 configureMstate.m:

 Here, you will set folder locations, ip addresses, some flags, and a few other high level defaults.
-For example, 'Mstate.analyzerRoot' is the folder you created for the .analyzer files above.  ip addresses are for the visual stimulus generations computer (see inauhaus/visual-stimulus-generator repo), along with the 2p computer (Ringach's Scanbox in our case)
+For example, 'Mstate.analyzerRoot' is the folder you created for the .analyzer files above.  ip addresses are for the visual stimulus computer (see visual-stimulus-generator repo), along with the 2p computer if you happen to be doing that (Ringach's Scanbox in our case).